-After our business costs, licence fees are distributed to all those involved in making music via our parent companies PPL and PRS for Music.
+After our business costs, music licence fees are distributed to all those involved in making music via our parent companies PPL and PRS for Music.
 This means that those people who write, perform, compose, record or publish music are fairly paid for their work.

 Music can be as much a part of a business' identity as its name or décor and can play an important role for both customer and staff engagement.